 After experiencing such great help from the Access Centre, I was eager to offer the same help I received to other students.
 I became an Access Leader, a Peer Mentor and a Community Path Mentor.
 Through these roles I was able to help resolve the fears of many students who had been accepted to UCD and many students aspiring to come to UCD.

-I'm currently in final year studying pure law, and am active as an Access Leader.
 I can proudly say that UCD was the right choice for me and encourage others not to be intimidated by UCD and be aware that it is a University for All, Accessible to All.